What is MIDI, how does it work, and does it still have a place in today’s music environment? We answer these questions and more…

 There are three types of MIDI connection – In, Out and Thru.
 Most instruments have all three but some have just In and Out and some have just one socket, depending on the type of instrument they are.

 A MIDI Out socket transmits MIDI data generated by the instrument.
-That’s pretty straight forward.
+That’s pretty straightforward.
 A MIDI In socket is used to receive data from another source.
 Again, that’s pretty obvious.
 The MIDI Thru socket passes on a copy of data arriving at the MIDI In socket.
 This is used to ‘daisy chain’ instruments together so one keyboard or sequencer can control two or more synths.

 It’s important to realise that the Thru socket is not a second MIDI Out; it does not transmit data generated by the host instrument.
 (At least usually it doesn’t.
 There are some devices like MIDI Controllers such as the PhatBoy that merge the two data streams, transmitting data arriving at their In socket along with data they generate themselves through their MIDI Out.)

 To daisy chain instruments you connect the MIDI Out of the controller keyboard to the MIDI In of the first synth and then connect that one’s MIDI Thru to the MIDI In of another synth and so on.
-In practise, it’s far better to use a MIDI Thru box to link instruments.
-This accepts a MIDI input from a single instrument and may have four, eight or more MIDI Out sockets which transmit copies of the incoming data.
+In practice, it’s far better to use a MIDI Thru box to link instruments.
+This accepts a MIDI input from a single instrument and may have four, eight or more MIDI Out sockets that transmit copies of the incoming data.
 It prevents delays and dropouts that can occur when data is passed from instrument to instrument to instrument.

 Is MIDI still important?

-Most recent music technology developments have been in the field of audio and many musicians now run complete studios consisting solely of a computer, software and a perhaps a MIDI controller keyboard.
+Most recent music technology developments have been in the field of audio and many musicians now run complete studios consisting solely of a computer, software and perhaps a MIDI controller keyboard.
 So does MIDI still have a part to play in such systems?

 The answer is invariably Yes.
 Software instruments such as synths and samplers rely on MIDI data to tell them what notes to play and how to play them.